 Obviously this is not conducive to a good user experience or easy navigation: we needed a set of Parent Categories with which to group related Categories together.

 There were a number of factors at play here.
-Firstly, the way Exo is constructed and the way in which our client is using Exo to manage their all-important reporting, any attempt to create Parent Categories would have meant a disruption elsewhere.
+Firstly, the way Exo is constructed and the way in which Black Magic is using Exo to manage their all-important reporting, any attempt to create Parent Categories would have meant a disruption elsewhere.
 And any disruption to existing Exo reporting was simply not going to work for our client (understandably so).